dylanmackb9/community-detection/README.md

 We can now formalize our partial recovery objective by insisting that $\lvert ⟨\textbf{σ̂},\textbf{σ}⟩ \rvert ≥ (1-2ε)n$ for some $ε>0$.
 Therefore, a label $\textbf{σ}$ that meets this objective labels  $1-ε$ fraction of the vertices correctly.

+## Community Detection

+Given this setup, we want to devise partial recovery technique that attempts to detect communities in graph $G$ by finding labeling $\textbf{σ}$ that adheres to our formalized objective.

+I will be examining a specific Spectral Clustering technique to accomplish this task which utilizes the spectrum of a matrix representation to perform dimensionality reduction.
+This method takes advantage of the graph's Laplacian Matrix representation and its Algebraic Connectivity to study possible partitions in a lower dimensional space.

+The basis of the proof of correctness and case analysis on this algorithm will  use a matrix extension of the Chernoff Bound called the Ahlswede-Winter Inequality, which exists in the larger space of matrix tail bounds.
+This inequalty gives a probability bound for the relative error between a sum of random, mutually independent, symmetric, positive semidefinite matrices $P$ and its expected value $\mathbb{E}[P]$ by using the eigenspace of $P$.